katjad/javascript101-handbook/the_learning_process.md

 > [How it feels to learn Javascript in 2016](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.hbfnefvmw)
 >     - TD:DR There is a lot to learn.

 Hold tight!
-We hope this handbook sends you on a good path through Javascript jungle.
+We hope this handbook gives you a tour of the Javascript jungle and shows you the [good parts](http://bdcampbell.net/javascript/book/javascript_the_good_parts.pdf).